AXIHIXA/Memo/notes/py/numpy.md

             >>> a.flat[5]
             5
             ```
-        - `numpy.ndarray.flatten`: Returns a copy of the array collapsed into one dimension
+        - `numpy.ndarray.flatten`
-            - This function returns a *copy of an array* collapsed into 1D.
+            - This function returns a *copy* of an array collapsed into 1D.
             - Signature:
             ```
             ndarray.flatten(order)